rubberducky56/rubberducky56.github.io/_posts/tryhackme/2022-10-28-wonderland.md

 permalink: /tryhackme/wonderland-writeup
 ---
 <div align="center"><b>“Fall down the rabbit hole and enter wonderland”</b></div>

+### Introduction

+This is a writeup of the Alice In Wonderland-themed TryHackMe capture the flag challenge, [Wonderland](https://tryhackme.com/room/wonderland).
+This challenge has been rated medium difficulty.
+There are two flags to find - we know that there is a flag in a file called ```user.txt```, and a root flag in ```root.txt```.

 ### Enumeration
-We know that there is a flag in a file called ```user.txt```, and a root flag in ```root.txt```.
  We start with an nmap scan, to see which ports are open and what services are running.
 We scan for service versions, operating systems, and utilise common scripts.

 ##### Command:
 > sudo nmap -sC -sV -A -O [target]